GeorgDangl/angular-material-shared/README.md

 ### Footer

 There is a `dangl-footer` component that shows copyright info.
+If the legal notice link is enabled, it can either be configured to route to a location or to emit an event when the legal notice is requested.

 ### TinyMCE Editor